DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world5.md

 [I'm Alfreya.
 Its avatar.]

-The angel who lost his wings continued the monologue.
+The angel who lost his wings continued his monologue.
 It wasn't the Heaven Lord.
 Now there was no trace of the angel left, instead it was appearance of a fallen angel.

 [Only I alone am sacred.